im-tomu/fomu-workshop/docs/background.rst

 Writing lookup tables is hard, so people have come up with abstract Hardware Description Languages (HDLs) we can use to describe them.
 The two most common languages are Verilog and VHDL.
-In the open source world, Verilog is more common.
 However, a modern trend is to embed an HDL inside an existing programming language, such as how Migen is embedded in Python, or SpinalHDL is embedded in Scala.

 Here is an example of a Verilog module: